mlochbaum/BQN-Musician/src/theory/symmetric.md

         p12 ≍˘ >¨ ¯1 ↓ (+˝¬∨`p12 (⌽≡⊢)⌜ scales) ⊔ scales

-All except the 6-fold symmetry are quite boring: just clusters of notes repeated at intervals!
-However, four of the 6-fold symmetric scales break this pattern.
+All except the last group are quite boring: just clusters of notes repeated at intervals!
+However, four of the 6-transposition, or 2-fold symmetric, scales break this pattern.

 <!--GEN
 ring.DrawRow {12⥊𝕩-'0'}⌾⊑¨ ⟨
   "101000"‿"French 6th chord"
-  "110100"‿"??"
+  "110100"‿"Inverse Petrushka?"
-  "110010"‿"??"
+  "110010"‿"Petrushka chord"
   "111010"‿"Messiaen mode 6"
 ⟩
 -->